nramenta/flow/README.md

 `escape` or `e` filter.
 Inside the macros themselves, autoescape works as usual and depends on the current autoescape settings.

+Undefined macros returns null when called.
+This allows you to do the following:

+    {{ @my_custom_macro or @template_default_macro }}

+Macros are inherited by extending templates and at the same time override other macros with the same name in parent templates.

 Declaring macros inside blocks or other macros is a syntax error.
+Redeclaring macros in a template is also a syntax error.

 ### Importing macros